boostercloud/booster/docs/README.md

 You should see now a new file called `Post.ts` in the `src/entities` directory.

-This time, besides using the `--fields` flag to indicate the properties of our `Post` entity, we have also used the `--reduces` flag to specify the events the entity will reduce to produce the Post current state.
+This time, besides using the `--fields` flag, we use the `--reduces` flag to specify the events the entity will reduce and, this way, produce the Post current state.
 The generator will create one _reducer function_ for each event we have specified (only one in this case).
 Reducer functions in Booster work similarly to the `reduce` callbacks in Javascript: they receive an event and the current state of the entity, and returns the next version of the same entity.
 In this case, when we receive a `PostCreated` event, we can just return a new `Post` entity copying the fields